wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-linux-nodejs-running-cassandra.md

 Execute the following sequence of actions to capture the image:
 #####1.
 Deprovision
-Use the command “sudo waagent -deprovision+user” to remove Virtual Machine instance specific information.
+Use the command "sudo waagent -deprovision+user" to remove Virtual Machine instance specific information.
 See for [How to Capture a Linux Virtual Machine](/documentation/articles/virtual-machines-linux-capture-image) to Use as a Template more details on the image capture process.

 #####2: Shutdown the VM
 Make sure that the virtual machine is highlighted and click the SHUTDOWN link from the bottom command bar.

 #####3: Capture the image
 Make sure that the virtual machine is highlighted and click the CAPTURE link from the bottom command bar.
-In the next screen, give an IMAGE NAME (e.g. hk-cas-2-08-ub-14-04-2014071), appropriate IMAGE DESCRIPTION, and click the “check” mark to finish the CAPTURE process.
+In the next screen, give an IMAGE NAME (e.g. hk-cas-2-08-ub-14-04-2014071), appropriate IMAGE DESCRIPTION, and click the "check" mark to finish the CAPTURE process.

 This will take a few seconds and the image should be available in MY IMAGES section of the image gallery.
 The source VM will be automatically delated after the image is successfully captured.